GramAddict/docs/quickstart.md

 Windows

-    1. On the Windows desktop, right-click My Computer.
+    1. Open Windows Explorer and right-click "My Computer" on left side.
     2. In the pop-up menu, click Properties.
     3. In the System Properties window, click the Advanced tab, and then click Environment Variables.
     4. In the System Variables window, highlight Path, and click Edit.